-In addition, I have published scores of essays, most recently appearing in the following peer-reviewed books and journal: The Cambridge Companion to the Literature of American Civil Rights (2015), The Oxford Handbook of the African American Slave Narrative (2014), Protest and Propaganda: W. E. B. Du Bois, The Crisis, and American History (Missouri, 2014), MELUS 38.1: "Cross-Racial and Cross-Ethnic Collaboration and Scholarship" (Oxford, Spring 2013), Sapphire's Literary Breakthrough: Erotic Literacies, Feminist Pedagogies, Environmental Justice Perspectives (Palgrave, 2012), Gender and Lynching: The Politics of Memory (Palgrave, 2011), and The Cambridge History of the American Novel (2011).
+In addition, I have published scores of essays, most recently appearing in the following journals and peer-reviewed books and journals Legacy: A Journal of American Women Writers (2016), The Cambridge Companion to American Civil Rights Literature (2015), The Oxford Handbook of the African American Slave Narrative (2014), Protest and Propaganda: W. E. B. Du Bois, The Crisis, and American History (Missouri, 2014), MELUS 38.1: "Cross-Racial and Cross-Ethnic Collaboration and Scholarship" (Oxford, Spring 2013), Sapphire's Literary Breakthrough: Erotic Literacies, Feminist Pedagogies, Environmental Justice Perspectives (Palgrave, 2012), Gender and Lynching: The Politics of Memory (Palgrave, 2011), and The Cambridge History of the American Novel (2011).

-My national leadership has included service as Co-Chair of the Modern Language Association's Committee on the Status of Women in the Profession, Chair of the Women's Committee of the American Studies Association, Advisory Board Member and Consultant Reader for the Society for the Study of American Women Writers, and Editor and Co-Founder with Layli Phillips Maparyan of Womanist Theory and Research, formerly The Womanist, which was supported by a Rockefeller Foundation Humanities Fellowship.
-In 1999 I created the listserve, MISIS-L: Multicultural Studies in the American South, which is still active after sixteen years.
+My national leadership includes elected membership on the executive committee of C19: The Society of Nineteenth-Century Americanists, and on the advisory boards of Legacy journal and the UGA Press / Morehouse College King Collection Series on Civil and Human Rights.
+Previously, I have served as Co-Chair of the Modern Language Association's Committee on the Status of Women in the Profession, Chair of the Women's Committee of the American Studies Association, Consultant Reader for the Society for the Study of American Women Writers, and Editor and Co-Founder with Layli Phillips Maparyan of Womanist Theory and Research, formerly The Womanist, which was supported by a Rockefeller Foundation Humanities Fellowship.
+In 1999 I created the listserve, MISIS-L: Multicultural Studies in the American South, which is still active after eighteen years.